Last Updated: August 1, 2023

-ArborXR Data Processing Addendum
+ArborXR Data Processing Agreement

 You may be required to take additional steps for compliance including but not limited to notifying the data protection authority of transfers of data or notifying said authority of the existence of this DPA.
-Should you require a separately signed copy of the Data Processing Addendum, you must submit an email request to [email protected].
+Should you require a separately signed copy of the Data Processing Agreement, you must submit an email request to [email protected].

 Data, including Personal Data, may be transferred to, processed, maintained or stored on servers or databases by ArborXR or third-party service providers outside of the European Union (“EU”) or European Economic Area (“EEA”).
 You are responsible for compliance with the particular national requirements of your European Union member state, as applicable.